hardkiller2565123123/Borderlands-online-Backend-server/README.md

 `BOLEmulator.exe` can also be started manually before launching the game.

+**Current builds are intended for preservation, testing, and development.
+They do not yet allow you to enter and play the game normally.**

 ## Building

 The project is fully open source and can be built using Visual Studio.